 Prior to receiving an application to the ADN Program the student is required to:

-- forward official high school or GED and college transcripts to the Office of Admissions.
+- Forward official high school or HSE/GED® and all college transcripts to the Office of Admissions.

-- complete required college preparatory classes as indicated by the college placement test.
+- Complete required college classes as indicated by the college placement test.

 The applicant is required to: